 - Best for laptops: Elephance Folding Computer Desk

 - Best for writing: Tangkula Folding Writing Desk

-- Best for small spaces: Haotian Folding Drop-Leaf Desk
+- Best wall-mounted: Haotian Folding Drop-Leaf Desk

 - Best for laps: SAIJI Adjustable Lap Desk

 Many of us here at Popular Science have worked remotely in some capacity at one point in our careers, from freelance stints to hybrid office life.
 Being at a desk so much means we each have a certain set of criteria for a space to do our best work.
 Some of us need built-in computer risers; others prefer something with lots of storage options.
 We looked at reviews, peer recommendations, and conducted heavy research—online and amongst ourselves—to find the best folding desks.

 The best folding desks combine fashion with function—they should be stylish but not so stylish that they’re more aesthetic than practical.
 Plus, a fold-up desk should be easy to take down, stash, and stow away.
 Our choices are just that.

 Why it made the cut: The wood desk is sleek, simple, and stylish—all things a folding desk should be.

 - Dimensions: 47.2 x 23.6 x 30 inches